hanconst/cics-liberty-minibank-example/README.md

 1. In your Eclipse Servers view, create a Liberty server for backend.
 Edit the ***server.xml*** by referencing the one that we provide you in [*backend_server.xml*](Minibank-JEE7-Backend/wlp/server.xml).You need to change the label `<dataSource>`,`<databaseName>` to your own derby database path,and the same for label `<library>`,change the `<fileset dir>` to your derby's installation path for libraries.
 	After that,put the [*backend war*](Minibank-JEE7-Backend/com.ibm.cicsdev.minibank.backend.war) in backend liberty server's ***dropins*** folder,then it will deploy and run automatically.
-1. The last step is for frontend part.
+1. The following step is for frontend part.
 Also you need to create another Liberty server for frontend.And edit the server.xml by referencing the one we provide in [* frontend_server.xml *](Minibank-JEE7-Frontend/wlp/server.xml).
 	Then put [*frontend.war*](Minibank-JEE7-Backend/com.ibm.cicsdev.minibank.frontend.war) in this backend liberty server's ***dropins*** folder.

-After these 3 steps above, visit <https://localhost:9080/com.ibm.cicsdev.minibank.frontend/> in your web browser.And now you can enjoy your Minibank Application!
+1. After these 3 steps above, visit <https://localhost:9080/com.ibm.cicsdev.minibank.frontend/> in your web browser.And now you can enjoy your Minibank Application!

 ***NOTE:*** *This is a fast way you can run your Minibank Application,but usually we don't recommand the **dropins** way.
-For standard way, you can import the projects [Minibank-JEE7-Backend](Minibank-JEE7-Backend) and [Minibank-JEE7-Frontend](Minibank-JEE7-Frontend) into your Eclipse and try to run them.
+For standard way, you can import the projects [Minibank-JEE7-Backend](Minibank-JEE7-Backend) and [Minibank-JEE7-Frontend](Minibank-JEE7-Frontend) into your Eclipse and try to run them.*

-Bsides, in our examples, we use the default port **9080** in frontend server and port **9381** in our backend server.For Derby, we use its default port **1527**, of course you can use your own port.*
+*Besides, in our examples, we use the default port **9080** in frontend server and port **9381** in backend server.For Derby, we use its default port **1527**, of course you can use your own ports instead of them but dont forget to change the relative configurations.*
 ### To port the samples in CICS Liberty
-#### For Backend
+#### To add the resources to Eclipse:
+1. Using an Eclipse development environment and import both frontend and backend as dynamic web projects.

+1. Add the CICS Liberty JVM server libraries to the build path of your project.

+1. Ensure the web project is targeted to compile at a level that is compatible with the Java level being used on CICS.
+This can be achieved by editing the Java Project Facet in the project properties.

+1. Create 2 CICS bundle projects called com.ibm.cicsdev.minibank.frontend and com.ibm.cicsdev.minibank.backend for the 2 projects and add the dynamic web projects include for the projects created in step 1.

+#### To start a JVM server in CICS:
 1. Enable Java support in the CICS region by adding the `SDFJAUTH` library to the `STEPLIB` concatenation and setting `USSHOME` and the `JVMPROFILEDIR` SIT parameters.

 1. Define a Liberty JVM server called `DFHWLP` using the supplied sample definition DFHWLP in the CSD group `DFH$WLP`.

 1. Copy the CICS sample `DFHWLP.jvmprofile` zFS file to the `JVMPROFILEDIR` directory specified above and ensure the `JAVA_HOME` variable is set correctly.

 1. Add the JEE Liberty feature to server.xml by referencing to the [*backend_server.xml*](Minibank-JEE7-Backend/wlp/server.xml)  file we provide.

 1. Install the `DFHWLP` resource defined in step 2 and ensure it becomes enabled.

-#### For Frontend
+1. Do the samething for the **frontend** so that we got 2 CICS with Liberty server running.

+#### To deploy the samples into 2 CICS regions:
+1. Using the **CICS Explorer** export the CICS bundle project to a zFS directory.

+1. Create a `CICS BUNDLE` definition referencing the zFS directory created in step 1.

+1. Install the `CICS BUNDLE` resource.

+1. Do the steps both for backend and frontend in 2 CICS regions.

+***Note:*** *As your environement now is CICS, so you need to change your port settings in the projects.*

+#### Running the Example

+Using a web browser you can visit your Minibank in CICS by the path <https://host:port/com.ibm.cicsdev.minibank.frontend/> in your web browser.

+Replace the **host** and ***port*** with the host and port on the Liberty server which run your *frontend*.

+And now you got your Minibank Application in CICS!

-Welcome contribution!
+###Welcome contribution!